 Antuan has been a guest teacher around United States at notable institutions such as The Washington Ballet and Booker T. Washington High School for the Performing and Visual Arts, among others, and most recently has been on faculty in the Ailey School’s Junior Division as a teacher’s assistant for their boys program.
 He has assisted and demonstrated for many of the Jacob’s Pillow auditions as well as for master teacher’s such as Donna Wood-Sanders, Sarita Allen, and Milton Myers.
-He has worked as a intern for Sidra Bell Dance New York, and a production intern for Alvin Ailey American Dance Theater before being promoted to the position of Company Management Assistant.
+In 2015, Antuan was selected to become an Ambassador for Joyce Theater in Chelsea, New York.
+He has also worked as a intern for Sidra Bell Dance New York, and a production intern for Alvin Ailey American Dance Theater before being promoted to the position of Company Management Assistant.

 Antuan is a recipient of Dance Honors from the Ailey School and Fordham University, the Professional Advancement Award in Dance from the School at Jacob’s Pillow, a two time Dance Council of North Texas Scholarship recipient, a Heart of a Dancer Scholarship Recipient from Dallas Ballet Company, a Regional Dance of America scholarship recipient for the Southwest Region, a Beth Young scholarship recipient from Ronald K. Brown/EVIDENCE Dance Company, and is a proud Thompson and Knight Scholar.

 In his senior year of college, in addition to apprenticing with Ailey II, Antuan performed with the Metropolitan Opera Ballet under the direction of Joseph Fritz in the new production of “Guillaume Tell,” choreographed by Kim Brandstrup, as well as “AIDA,” choreographed by Alexei Ratmansky, and “Carmen,” choreographed by Christopher Wheeldon.
 Antuan also performed at the John F. Kennedy Center with the Washington National Opera Ballet in their production of “Champion,” choreographed by Sean Curran.

 Antuan is the Founder and Artistic Director of the Antuan Byers Project.